The Pachamama Celebrations

 Cleansing Rituals

 Cleansing rituals are an integral part of the celebration.
-People participate in "limpias," where they use elements like water flower petals, and herbs to cleanse negative energy and purify their bodies and souls.
+People participate in limpias, using elements such as water, flower petals, aromatic herbs, and smoke to cleanse negative energy and purify both body and spirit.

 A cleansing ritual performed by a paqo in the Andean tradition is called a "despacho."
 This ritual is believed to cleanse and purify the energy of a person or a space, restoring balance and harmony.
 Ask us for more information about how to take part in a despacho ceremony on your Machu Picchu vacation package.